hbase-rdd/hbase-rdd/README.md

     import unicredit.spark.hbase._

 Then, you have to give configuration parameters to connect to HBase.
 This is done by providing an implicit instance of `unicredit.spark.hbase.HBaseConfig`.
-This can be done in three ways, in increasing generality.
+This can be done in a few ways, in increasing generality.

+## With `hbase-site.xml`

+If you happen to have on the classpath `hbase-site.xml` with the right configuration parameters, you can just do

+    implicit val config = HBaseConfig()

+Otherwise, you will have to configure HBase RDD programmatically.

+## With a case class

 The easiest way is to have a case class having two string members `quorum` and `rootdir`.
 Then, something like the following will work